Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Inflammation is at the core of almost every chronic health condition.

-There is also a well-known link between inflammation and anxiety as well as depression.
+There is also a well-known link between inflammation, anxiety, and depression.

 Recent research has repeatedly shown the link between brain inflammation and everything from anxiety and depression to autism and schizophrenia.

-Over time – chronic inflammation can wreak havoc on our immune system, alter our brain chemicals and hormones, negatively affect our internal organs and damage the tissue and cells of our body.
+Over time – chronic inflammation can wreak havoc on a person's immune system, alter brain chemicals and hormones, negatively affect internal organs and damage the tissue and cells of the body.

-Gut inflammation has also been linked to anxiety and much of the evidence suggests that most of our inflammation may actually begin in the gut.
+Gut inflammation has been linked to anxiety, and much evidence suggests that most inflammation may begin in the gut.

 The gut is generally the first line of defense as many of the toxins and bacteria we encounter enter the gut through the foods we eat.